Sex work decriminalisation resources

 Stage 2

-Stage 2 will commence on 1 December 2023 and will include:
+Stage 2 commenced on 1 December 2023 and included:

 • abolishing the sex work service provider licensing system by repealing the Sex Work Act 1994